 The term ‘roll down’ is fairly common, but not all companies may refer to it the same way.
 So watch out for that too.

-Then, when you’ve chosen the games you’re going to play – sign up for email alerts from them if at all possible.
+So, when you’ve chosen the games you’re going to play – sign up for email alerts for them if at all possible.
 But you may just simply have to keep checking to find out when the special rules go into play.

 And that’s when you strike.